mikolasan/mikolasan.github.io/src/markdown/make/robot.md

 ## Prototype

-Before really doing [version 1](/make/robot/prototype-1) I plan to look closer into targeting it in a near feature as a board for making an [Arduino-based drone](/make/robot/arduino-drone)
+Before really doing [version 1](/make/robot/prototype-1) I plan to look closer into targeting it in a near feature as a board for making an [Arduino-based drone](/make/robot/arduino-drone) and flexible for [constructor kit](/make/robot/constructor) purposes